gobolinux/Documentation/content/latest/Getting-Started/The-GoboLinux-Way.md

     by the apps).

-For a better overview of how it looks and feels right, nothing beats giving the Live CD a spin.
+For a better overview of how it looks and feels right, nothing beats giving the LiveCD a spin.
 You'll be running a full GoboLinux system without having to install anything.

-Just burn a CD-ROM and give it a go!
+**Just flash a USB-Drive and give it a go !!**